10 Best Gig/Work-on-Demand Apps for Hiring for 2023

-Work-on-demand apps and gig hiring platforms connect businesses with professionals for on-demand, short-term, or freelance work.
+The best on-demand job apps and gig hiring platforms connect businesses with professionals for on-demand, short-term, or freelance work.
 These cover a variety of uses, including filling in for a shift, doing a handyman or housekeeping job, completing creative or administrative tasks, and even moving.
-Such platforms differ from temp agencies in that they provide a more direct connection with the person you hire and can often fill shifts on the same day.

-We looked at dozens of on-demand job apps and platforms, particularly for gig work, and narrowed it down to the top 10.
+We looked at dozens of on-demand staffing apps and platforms, particularly for gig work, and narrowed it down to the top seven that scored a 3.5 or higher in our evaluation.

-The best work-on-demand apps for small businesses are:
+The best on-demand job apps for small businesses are:

 - Upwork: Best overall for project-based creative and admin gig work